-It is very important to organize a proper disposal of dental waste so as to safeguard staff, patients, and the public, and also to protect the environment.
+It is very important to organize a proper dental waste disposal to safeguard staff, patients, and the public, and also to protect the environment.
 Each state has its laws, because of that reason you should check with your dental waste disposal provider to make sure you are compliant or not.
 However, there are a few guidelines that should be followed by every dental practice.

 Blood and body fluid precautions are planned to decrease the risk of spreading diseases such as Hepatitis C and D. Following these precautions means safely disposing of soiled soft waste generated in your procedure room.
 You will be supplied with small and large red bags or other red waste receptacles by your dental waste disposal provider.
 You are obliged to place the soft soiled waste, such as blood or saliva-saturated cotton or gauze, extracted teeth, and surgically removed hard and soft tissue in the small red bags.
 The small bags must be kept close at hand in every procedure room.
 This minimizes staff and patient exposure to dental waste.
 When they are full (but never to overflow), seal or fasten the bags shut and place them in the larger red bag or receptacle for pick-up.